 - Employees of the National Education Association

 Grant funds can be used for travel, room, meals, registration fees, materials, etc. for individual grants.
 For group grants, funds can be used for educator stipends, substitute fees, materials, travel, meals, etc.

-Grant funds cannot be used to pay indirect costs, grant administration fees, salaries, conference fees for more than one person, or lobbying or religious purposes.
+Grant funds cannot be used to pay indirect costs, grant administration fees, salaries, or lobbying or religious purposes.

 2021 Notifications: December 15, 2021

 Click here to apply for a Learning & Leadership Grant.